aliaksandr-master/grunto/README.md

 ## Expanding the capabilities of Grunt.
 Maintenance of large config fles.

-You can continue as you used to adding syntactical sugar to boring unmainteined Grunt canfigs.
+You can continue as you used to adding syntactical sugar to boring unmainteined Grunt configs.

 1. You can cut grunt build projects into litte pieces simplifying the maintenance.
 2. You can add runtime generation of task configs.
 That can help in some complex cases (e.g. with r.js).